LibreCAD/docs/guides/annotate.rst

     :alt: MText (multi-line) dialogue
 .. actual image size 621px x 475px

-Both tools proved several options for the appearance and placement of text, however a couple are unique to the single-line **Text** tool, as shown below:
+Both tools proved several options for the appearance and placement of text, however a couple are unique to the single-line **Text** tool as shown below:

 .. table::
     :widths: 30, 50, 10, 10